-Prey Model Raw (PMR) or Whole Prey model.
+- Prey Model Raw (PMR) or Whole Prey Model

-BARF Model (Biologically Appropriate Raw Feeding or Bones and Raw food).
+- BARF Model (Biologically Appropriate Raw Feeding or Bones and Raw Food)

-An example of this is feeding a whole rabbit or squirrel.
+Prey Model Raw, if you haven’t already guessed, is when you feed your pet the entire animal, an example of this is feeding a whole rabbit or squirrel.

-A Prey Model Raw feeder believes that dogs are true carnivores and have strict rules on what they think is appropriate for their pet to eat.
+Prey Model Raw is the perfect model since we as raw feeders are ultimately trying to mimic what our dog’s ancestors, the Grey Wolf, would eat in the wild.
+A Prey Model Raw feeder believes that dogs are true carnivores and they have strict rules on what they think is appropriate for their pet to eat.

 The PMR model excludes: